 You can change the width of your form in three simple clicks.
 Please see the steps below.

 - In the Form Builder, click the Form Designer icon.

 - Go to the Styles tab.

 - Change the value of Form Width.

 And that’s it.
+That’s all it takes to change your form width.
 The changes are automatically saved for you.